Darren0110/WeChat-Daily-Message/README.md

 ![Capture](https://user-images.githubusercontent.com/102897343/202349042-5c4a9bf4-2b89-4271-aee2-11a101f2d203.PNG)
 <br />

-### Model ID.
+### Module ID.
 ![Capture](https://user-images.githubusercontent.com/102897343/202348654-35865156-cf08-4e08-b567-d3adbe3e968f.PNG)
 <br />

 ## Edit Message
-- Click on "Add new Testing model"
+- Click on "Add new Testing module"
-- Edit the input box of `Model Title` to change the headings/title of the message.
+- Edit the input box of `Module Title` to change the headings/title of the message.
-- Edit the input box of `Model Content` to change the content of the message.
+- Edit the input box of `Module Content` to change the content of the message.
 - Use `{{xxx.DATA}}` to display information, where `xxx` is the variable in `config.txt`.